ashiqur-russel/ashiqur-russel/README.md

 <h1 align="center">Hey, I'm Mohammad Ashiqur Rahman</h1>
-<div align="center">A Result-Oriented Web Developer building and managing Websites and Web Applications that leads to the success of the overall product</div>
+<div align="center">A Result-Oriented Web Developer building and managing Websites and Web Applications that lead to the success of the overall product</div>
 <h3 align="center">Welcome to my profile !!</h3>

 - 🔭 I’m currently working as a Fullstack Developer at bidi Bildung Digital GmbH.
   [Angular 17, TypeScript, Node.js, Nest.js, Tailwind CSS, Google Cloud Platform]

-- 🌱 I am learning DevOps, Advanced Next.js, and Micro-Frontend!!
+- 🌱 I am learning DevOps, Advanced Next.js, and Micro-Frontend.

-- 📫 How to reach me: rahman.tuc@gmail.com
+  - Recently diving into containerization (Docker), pushing images to Docker Hub,
+    creating AWS EC2 instances, hosting WebSockets on AWS, and exploring React component testing.

-- ❓ Ask me about anything related to MERN and MEAN stack and related technologies.
+- ❓ Ask me anything related to the MERN and MEAN stacks, or about the technologies I’m currently learning.

+- 📫 How to reach me: <strong>rahman.tuc@gmail.com</strong>

 <br/>